Fhyasa/minecraft-playerfinder/README.md

 ### 1.0.1

-* Added colours to the co-ordinates depending on the dimension
+* Added colours to the coordinates depending on the dimension
 * Updated dimensions to remove "the" in the name
 * Added the distance in blocks to the player
 * Updated links in the mod metadata